-The forerunner of was (Tate, 1996). generalizes the activity/plan orientated ontology.
-When first designed, was intended to act as a bridge to improve dialogue between a number of communities working on formal planning theories, practical planning systems and systems engineering process management methodologies.
+The forerunner of , (Tate, 1996), when first designed, was intended to act as a bridge to improve dialogue between a number of communities working on formal planning theories, practical planning systems and systems engineering process management methodologies.
 It was intended to support new work then emerging on automatic manipulation of plans, human communication about plans, principled and reliable acquisition of plan information, and formal reasoning about plans.
 It has since been utilized as the basis for a number of research efforts, practical applications and emerging international standards for plan and process representations.
 For some of the history and relationships between earlier work in AI on plan representations, work from the process and design communities and the standards bodies, and the part that played in this see Tate (1998).

-At various stages of the development of the I-X research the typography for rendering has varied as the components have received clarification and as we have striven for greater generality. originally stood for Issues, Nodes, Critical and Auxiliary Constraints.
+At various stages of the development of the I-X research the typography for rendering has varied as the components have received clarification. originally stood for Issues, Nodes, Critical and Auxiliary Constraints.
 The aspect of separating critical (shared communications) constraints from auxiliary (separately managed) constraints is still important within the I-X architecture, but is now considered a part of managing the "C" (constraints) component.
 The annotations were always present in the ontology and can be attached to all components, but the top level annotations that capture the rationale behind the synthesized product or the process/plan being described have required more prominence as the work has continued and as mixed-initiative and human communications aspects have become more important.
 Hence, the rendering with the extra hyphen now stands for Issues, Nodes, Constraints and Annotations.